 Cambodia is still recovering from the Khmer Rouge’s brief but destructive reign between 1975 and 1979.
-Somewhere between 1 and 3 million people - one in four Cambodians - were killed under the regime, and the country’s economy and social structures were devastated.
+Between one and three million people - one in four Cambodians - were killed under the regime, and the country’s economy and social structures were devastated.
 Caritas Australia is working on rebuilding livelihoods, improving infrastructure, and supporting young people and people with disabilities.

 Why do we work in Cambodia?